meanyhead/meanyhead.github.io/_posts/2021-1-31-metropolis.md

 ---

 I don't know if the internet finds you or you find the internet, but the homing instinct is extrmely long-ranged either way.
 Over time, internet crushes become repertoires of externalization.
-Perhaps a crush is an identification mistake; years after the initial crush, she appears to be living a life you could have led.
+Perhaps a crush is an identification mistake.
+Years after the initial crush, she appears to be living a life you could have led.

 On Instagram, as I was told via Whatsapp, an internet crush was coming out sneakily, without fanfare.
-Not that there was any neeed to pretend a break had occured.
-But I knew she only acheieved un-self-consciousness through great self-consciousness.
+Not that there was any need to pretend a break had occured.
+But I knew she only achieved un-self-consciousness through great self-consciousness.
 This, along with all male knowledge, was suspect.
 Her life as I knew it flashed before my eyes.
 Was it all internet irony, my friend wondered?
 I recalled what she had said on a chat podcast: Why come out at all?
 Ideally, she had said, nobody should come out, or everyone should come out.
-At another time, she had said that she wasn't in the subject position to say so herself, but if a lesbian recommended everyone be a lesbian, she would've agreed.
-I remembered her being asked, in jest, about her interview with a lesbian who was not out at the time of the interview, if it was the rhythm of the night their conversation had gotten into?
+At another time, she had said that she wasn't in the subject position to say so herself, but if a lesbian recommended everyone become a lesbian, she would've agreed.
 My friend and I became interested in her husband for perhaps the first time.
 In an article he wrote, not precisely about her, but about the general case of marriage to a woman, he lifted a phrase from something she had written a few years before.
 At first, I didn't think this was a copy-and-paste, but aesthetic mimicry.
 It almost sounded to me like something she would write because I imagined that would be what I would try to do, if I were in his position.
 I wouldn't want to be in a relationship with me.

 ---